-- 1. Important All plants must be grown by the exhibitor or have been owned by the exhibitor by January 14, 2020. - 2.
+- 1. Important All plants must be grown by the exhibitor or have been owned by the exhibitor by January 25, 2022. - 2.
 Plants not properly labeled will not be accepted.
-The common name must appear on exhibit tags. - Specimens displayed, must be clean, free of insects and disease, wellgroomed with no dead leaves and in containers that are in good condition. - 4.
-Each exhibitor may enter a maximum of 20 plants of which no more than four plants of any one variety are allowed. - 5.
-All entries will be grouped by the school/chapter/club, according to the entry sheet.
+Botanical name or common name must appear on exhibit tags. - 3.
+Specimens displayed must be clean, well-groomed with no dead leaves, free of insects and disease.
+Plant containers must be in good condition. - 4.
+Each exhibitor may enter a maximum of 10 plants with no more than 4 plants of any one class. - All entries will be grouped by the school/chapter/club, according to the entry sheet.
 Baskets will be hung together by school/chapter/club. - 6.
-A superintendent must be present to check in all entries. - 7.
-Award-winning plants from previous fairs are not eligible to compete again. - 8.
-The decision of the judges will be final. - 9.
-There is no security following the release date to protect any exhibit. - 10.
-Plants grown by any student from an agriculture training program will be a minimum size of 1-gallon pot or 8" hanging basket. - 11.
-Plant seedlings or liners will not be accepted. - 12.
-Do not add stones, gravel, or mulch to any pot. - 13.
-Pots must have proper drainage. - 14.
-Any student currently graduated from, or dropped out of high school, shall be ineligible to show. - 15.
-Specimens being entered are at the sole risk of the exhibitor.
+A superintendent must be present to check in and check out all entries. - 7.
+Plants must have adequate roots in an appropriate pot size. - 8.
+Plant seedlings or liners will not be accepted. - 9.
+Do not add stones, gravel or mulch to any pots. - 10.
+Pots must have proper drainage. - 11.
+All students must be enrolled in school (K-12). - 12.
+Specimens being entered are at the sole risk of the exhibitor. - 13.
+The decision of the judges will be final. - 14.
+There is no security to protect any exhibit after 5:00 PM April 11, 2022.